gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 The following are the main features of GUI Playground:
 * Chat interface to run and test workflows.
 * Ability to switch chat models.
+* Ability to create new chats and open previous ones
 * Ability to show execution details for any past requests.
 * Ability to share workflow structure, execution details, summary, changed user message templates and chat.
 * View a workflow as structure, execution stages and AI generated summary.